tomhoyland/abc/README.md

   - What are the Behaviours we have right now?
     - These might be; Biases?
 Decision Making Processes?
 Our Choices?
 What we Pay Attention to?
 What we Value?
 How we Engage with and Treat Others?
 Where we Invest our Time and Energy?
 Our Diet?
-  - Do these move us closer towards or further away from what we want to ACHIEVE?
+  - Do these move us closer towards or further away from what we want to Achieve?
-  - What Behaviours need to change or be encouraged in you, your team or your organisation to move us closer to what you want to ACHIEVE?
+  - What Behaviours need to change or be encouraged in you, your team or your organisation to move us closer to what you want to Achieve?
     - What kind(s) of changes are these?
 Doing more of something?
 Doing less of something?
 Stopping something?
 Starting something?
   - _**BEHAVIOURS are HOW we get there and utilise WHAT we have.**_